ni/nimble/packages/nimble-components/docs/css-guidelines.md

 - Note that the groups of selectors are organized by target.
 For example the target of the selector `:host[disabled] .end {}` is `.end` and not `:host` so it is grouped with the other `.end` selectors.

 - Note that selectors within groups are organized with the selectors that always apply first.
-For example the `:host {}` selector always applies, irregardless of the state of the element so is first in the group.
+For example the `:host {}` selector always applies, regardless of the state of the element, so it is first in the group.
 The rest are ordered based on the other recommendations in this document.

 - Note that the pseudo-elements are always grouped directly after their target element.
 For example with the above DOM structure we might expect the `::after` pseudo-element selector to be positioned right before `.end` based on the DOM order.